Apollon77/I2CSoilMoistureSensor/README.md

 ### getTemperature()
 Read the Temperature Measurement.
 Temperature is measured by the thermistor on the tip of the sensor.
 Calculated absolute measurement accuracy is better than 2%.
-The returned value is in degrees Celsius with factor 10, so need to divide by 10 to get real value
+The returned value is in degrees Celsius with factor 10, so need to divide by 10 to get real value.
+Note: The 'Chirp! - plant watering alarm' version is without a thermistor, so cannot report the temperature.

 ### sleep()
 Powers down the sensor.
 Use this function in order to save power inbetween measurements.